Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version)

 \subsection{Analysis of LRU queueing model}

 The goal of this section is to determine analytically how the system throughput is affected by hit ratio, $p_{hit}$.
-We first illustrate our analysis assuming that mean disk latency is $\E{Z_{disk}} = 100 \mu s$ and then explain how the result generalizes to other disk latencies.
+We first illustrate our analysis assuming that mean disk latency is $\E{Z_{disk}} = 100 \mu s$ and then generalize to other disk latencies.
 Our analysis of closed systems is based on \cite[Chapters 6,7]{PerformanceModeling13}) and produces an upper bound on throughput for the queueing network in Figure~\ref{fig:LRUcache}.

 The first step is to determine the {\em mean think time} of the system, $\E{Z}$, where $\E{Z}$ is the mean time spent on accesses that can be executed concurrently by all cores.
 This includes cache lookup and disk access: